 Goin' both ways: Haikara-san

-Aizuwakamatsu map (click to download, you must be logged in; courtesy of Aizuwakamatsu Tourist Association)
+Aizuwakamatsu map (click to download; courtesy of Aizuwakamatsu Tourist Association)

-Aizuwakamatsu bus schedule (click to download, you must be logged in; courtesy of Aizuwakamatsu Tourist Association)
+Aizuwakamatsu bus schedule (click to download; courtesy of Aizuwakamatsu Tourist Association)